Training for professionals

 Have a burning question about a specific part of IFS?
 Curious about how to best engage with parts that frequently frustrate practitioners?
 Bring them all.
 If I can’t give an answer I’ll do my best to point you in the right direction.

-What about the healing steps?"
+What about the healing steps?

 While the healing steps (aka “unburdenings”) are a vital part of IFS and parts work, they go beyond the scope of this learning cohort.
 Our aim is to help individuals master fundamental skills, skills which must be solid before attempting healing work.
 I hope to provide group training on unburdenings in the future.
 However, individuals are welcome to contact me regarding private training in this area.